Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-One can observe in Fig. \ref{fig:IM_equi_circuit} that aside from self-inductance ($L_s$ and $L_r$), the IM equivalent circuit also includes time-derivative terms (given by $p$) for mutual inductance $(L_m)$ and rotor speed $(\omega_r)$.
+One can observe in Fig. \ref{fig:IM_equi_circuit} that aside from self-inductance ($L_s$ and $L_r$), the IM equivalent circuit also includes time-derivative terms (given by $p$ or $\dot I / \dot \omega_r$) for mutual inductance $(L_m)$ and rotor speed $(\omega_r)$.
 We have previously learned how to approximate time-derivative terms for self-inductance by constructing and stamping the corresponding companion circuits.
 Here, we will derive the companion circuits for combined self and mutual inductance elements (see blue elements in Fig. \ref{fig:IM_equi_circuit_mutual}).
 We will use a simple two-coil example in Fig. \ref{fig:two_coil} to develop the companion circuit for combined self- and mutual inductance.
 Later in the section, we will learn how to construct the companion circuit for time-derivative terms corresponding to rotor speed.
+We will finish by discussing how the nonlinear elements in the IM equivalent circuit are handled and subsequently added to the system matrix.

 We construct the companion circuit for combined self and mutual inductances to approximate its time-derivative behavior by a set of algebraic equations.
 This way, we can approximately solve a set of ODEs parameterized by self- and mutual- inductances by recursively solving a set of algebraic equations over time.
 We begin the derivation by observing a two-coil example in Fig. \ref{fig:two_coil}, which has two pairs of self- and mutual-inductance (self: {$L_{11}$ or $L_{22}$}, mutual: {$L_{12}$}).
 We focus on voltage $V_1$ expression in the first coil.
 It can be represented as a sum of the voltage across the self and mutual inductances: